5 Awesome Ways To Feel Sorry For Yourself

 5. Listen to sad songs and Google their lyrics to see just how accurately they fit the way you feel.

 There should be a Pandora station titled “Crying Hysterically While Staring Into A Mirror At My Sad, Tear Drenched Face” and it should be utilized whenever we’re feeling excessively bad about ourselves.
 I suppose it would also make sense to listen to happy music and lift our spirits, but sometimes we don’t want that feel good stuff.
 Positivity reaches down to lift us up and we say, “GET YOUR HANDS OFF OF ME!” then continue playing Black by Pearl Jam before Googling the lyrics and convincing yourself that it was written for you in that very moment… In the fetal position… Weeping.
-TC Mark
+Thought Catalog Logo Mark

 You should like Thought Catalog on Facebook here.